annakovesdi/milestone-project-3/README.md

 8. As a user, i would like to edit or delete my recipe.
 9. As a user, i would like to delete my profile and all my recipes.
 10. As a true enthausiast, i would like the site to create a country themed week menu for me.
+11. As a user, i want to log out

 Visitors find the experience they are searching for because: